TrevMcKendrick/blog/_posts/2012-12-05-why-is-everyone-like-their-parents.md

 If we spend our time with people who don’t do well in school, don’t have jobs, and watch a lot of TV, our IPQ will adjust down.
 We won't be as productive, but over time that will feel okay because it's what everyone else is doing.

-On the flip side if we’re around friends who wake up at 6 to hit the gym and work a disciplined 12 hour day, our IPQ will slowly adjust up.
+But if we’re around friends who hit the gym at 7am and work disciplined 12 hour days, our IPQ will slowly adjust up.
 We'll feel the difference.

 So to answer the question in the post title, most people end up like their parents because no one else has as large an influence on one's IPQ.